DworkinLab/DworkinLab.github.io/people.md

 ## Current people in the lab

-**Ian Dworkin:** Is a professor in the Department of Biology <a href= "https://www.biology.mcmaster.ca/ "> at McMaster University </a>.
-Ian was previously a professor in the [Department of Integrative Biology](https://integrativebiology.natsci.msu.edu) at Michigan State University before moving back home to Canada.
+**Ian Dworkin:** I am a professor in the Department of Biology <a href= "https://www.biology.mcmaster.ca/ "> at McMaster University </a>.
+I was previously a professor in the [Department of Integrative Biology](https://integrativebiology.natsci.msu.edu) at Michigan State University before moving back home to Canada.
 When not doing the science thing, I do the dad thing.
 In the few spare moments, I also do nerdy things (movies, video games, cooking, hiking).
 Favourite cheese is a really good Oka.
 Also old cheddar.
 And Jarslberg.
 Ok, I just really like cheese.
 Please contact me at dworkin "AT" mcmaster "DOT" ca.

 ### Current Graduate students

-**Brett Van Bakel:** Is a MSc student examining the influence of natural genetic variaton in cell size on mutational robustness (to randomly induced mutations).
+**Brett Van Bakel** is a MSc student examining the influence of natural genetic variaton in cell size on mutational robustness (to randomly induced mutations).

 **Gabriella Sidhu** is a PhD student in the lab, interested in the developmental and genomic consequences of natural variation in cell size, and how it may influence mutational robustness for wing morphology in *Drosophila melanogaster*.

-**Sajid Muslun:** Is a new PhD student in the lab, having recently completed his MSc at the University of Guelph studying functional consequences of ribosome heterogeneity.
-He is eager to explore if and how variation in ribosome composition contributes to adaptive evolution in a variety of different contexts.
+**Sajid Muslun:** is a new PhD student in the lab, having recently completed his MSc at the University of Guelph studying functional consequences of ribosome heterogeneity.
+He is eager to explore if and how variation in ribosome composition can contribute to adaptive evolution in a variety of different contexts.
+Currently learning the joys of Drosophila genetics.

 ### Current Undergraduate students (independent projects)